Top 7 Myths About Adopting a Cat

 RR-Cat-Catio copyPHOTO © Greater Good Charities

-Cats need to scratch—for relaxation, hygiene, stretching, and marking.
-But they don’t need to scratch your furniture.
-Or your walls.
-Or drapes.
 The key is redirection.
-Give them something that’s OK to dig their claws into.
-Pet stores offer a range of options, like carpeted or sisal-wrapped posts, corrugated cardboard pads or loungers, and cat trees of all sizes with different scratch-friendly surfaces.
-You can even make your own with materials easily found in a DIY store.
+Give them something that is okay to dig into.
+Pet stores offer a range of options, like carpeted or sisal-wrapped posts, corrugated cardboard pads or loungers, and cat trees of all sizes.
+You can even make your own with materials found in a DIY store.

 Alannis-Ray Steup Photography-4-11-18-ACSPCA-1